-Kaizen, through its wholly owned subsidiary Tundra Copper Corp., holds 153 Crown Land mineral claims totalling 1,657 km as well as 11 prospecting permits totalling 1,877 km.
+Kaizen, through its wholly-owned subsidiary Tundra Copper Corp., holds 153 Crown Land mineral claims totalling 1,657 km2.

-All of the claims and permits are currently under Section 51 of the Mining Regulations of Nunavut.
-Under Section 51 of the Mining Regulations, if a claim holder is unable to do the required assessment work because the holder is, for reasons beyond the claim holder's control, waiting for a public authority to give an authorization or decision without which the work cannot proceed, the claim holder may request a one-year suspension of the work requirements.
+All of the claims are currently under Section 51 of the Mining Regulations of Nunavut.
+Under Section 51, if a claim holder is unable to do the required assessment work because the holder is, for reasons beyond the claim holder's control, waiting for a public authority to give an authorization or decision without which the work cannot proceed, the claim holder may request a one-year suspension of the work requirements.

-The Company's Section 51 application is based on the draft Nunavut Land Use Plan ("DNLUP").
-In the DNLUP, the Kaizen mineral claims and prospecting permits are overlain by areas with proposed prohibitions and/or limitations on mining and exploration.
-Uncertainty regarding these designations, among other strategic issues, will impact Kaizen's ability to continue to choose to invest in its exploration activities at the Coppermine Project until the DNLUP is finalized.
+The Company's Section 51 application is based on the Draft Nunavut Land Use Plan ("DNLUP") classification for the land on which the project lies.
+In the DNLUP, the Company's mineral claims are overlain by areas with proposed prohibitions and/or limitations on mining and exploration.
+Uncertainty regarding these designations, among other strategic issues, will impact Kaizen's ability to continue to choose to invest in exploration at the Coppermine Project until the land use plans for Nunavut are finalized.